dojo/docs/dojo/declare.rst

 Multiple inheritance
 --------------------

-Just as Dojo adds class-based inheritance to JavaScript, so it adds support for *multiple inheritance* using `C3 superclass linearization <http://en.wikipedia.org/wiki/C3_linearization>`_.
+Just as Dojo adds class-based inheritance to JavaScript, so it adds support for *multiple inheritance* using `C3 superclass linearization`_.
 This algorithm is what Python and some other languages use for its implementation of multiple inheritance.
-You can learn more details in the `Python 2.3 Method Resolution Order documentation <http://www.python.org/download/releases/2.3/mro/>`_.
+You can learn more details in the `Python 2.3 Method Resolution Order documentation`_.

 In static languages like Java, you must use typecasts to make an object "act like" its mixed-in class (in Java, this is through interfaces).
 In Dojo, you can use the mixed-in properties directly.